 The Consent Agenda is housed within the Board agenda.
 The purpose of the Consent Agenda is to expedite routine operational business with minimal discussion.
+The Consent Agenda should align with approved upon master plans for the District as well as approved budgets.
 This is necessary given the tremendous volume of business and action items that must receive Board approval.
 This should be explained to the audience by the Board President prior to the approval of the Consent Agenda, so that the public knows that the Board has done its homework and that the Consent Agenda is a process to expedite routine matters.
 Items and/or change orders of 10% or less of the cumulative awarded contract amount can be placed on the consent agenda; otherwise they will be included as a separate action item.

-➤ The Board will move and approve the Consent Agenda as a whole unless items are pulled.
+The Board will move and approve the Consent Agenda as a whole unless items are pulled.
 Items on the Consent Agenda may be pulled when approving the agenda at the beginning of the meeting.